 Japan: Hokkaido; Honshu (Tokyo; Mikaboyama, 750m); Shikoku (Kuroson; Kochi); Kyushu (Hikosan; Yakuguchi); Tsushima; Ryukyu Archipelago (Amamioshima; Okinawa).

-Occurs from Korea and Japan south throughout eastern and central China and Taiwan to Vietnam, northern Thailand, northeastern Burma/Myanmar (Shan States) and northeastern India (Arunachal Pradesh).
+Occurs from the southern tip of the Russian Far East (Koshkin & Kostyunin, 2017), Korea and Japan south throughout eastern and central China and Taiwan to Vietnam, northern Thailand, northeastern Burma/Myanmar (Shan States) and northeastern India (Arunachal Pradesh).

 Holarctic; eastern Palaearctic region.
 Pleistocene refuge: Polycentric -- Japanese, Sinopacific, Sinotibetan and Yunnan refugia.